Port Augusta City Council works hard to maintain the city infrastructure with the resources available.

 Community Waste Water Management System

 The cemetery has had a kangaroo problem due to drought conditions over the last couple years with damage to lawn, roses and irrigation.
 A new Kangaroo proof fence has been installed along the western boundary with new fencing along the back boundary where none previously existed.
-New tubular fencing will be continued along the cemetery frontage and along French Drive with works to be completed early in 2020.
+New tubular fencing has also been installed along French Drive, all work has now been completed and we will look to continue in the coming financial year.

 - Forster Street